oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Instead of the URL, it is also possible to utilize the fingerprint of the resource server's X.509 certificate as audience value.
-This variant would also allow to detect an attempt to spoof the legit resource server's URL by using a valid TLS certificate obtained from a different CA. It might also be considered a privacy benefit to hide the resource server URL from the authorization server.
+This variant would also allow to detect an attempt to spoof the legitimate resource server's URL by using a valid TLS certificate obtained from a different CA. It might also be considered a privacy benefit to hide the resource server URL from the authorization server.